paulocheque/guides/in-review/front-end-javascript/introduction-to-test-driven-development-in-javascript/article.md

 })();
 ```

-Now all the tests should pass.
-The process of writing this part was where the unit tests became the most useful.
-Since the amount and complexity of the code here is relatively greater here, there were lots of bugs that I encountered while writing this that the tests helped me spot quickly.
+Now all tests should pass.
+The unit tests were the most useful during this part; the pre-designed tests helped me **quickly** spot bugs that would otherwise get lost in the framework of my code.

 I haven't detailed all of the iterations of mistakes and fixes that I went through writing this, since they were mostly trivial and uninteresting mistakes.
 That said, I do want to point out how illuminating (and humbling) this process is: the number of mistakes you make while writing code can be surprisingly large.